eriksaulnier/erik-website/content/pages/about.md

 seo_description: ''
 blocks:
 - template: content-block
-  content: |-
-    I'm a software engineer based in Troy, NY who has a strong passion for all things tech.
+  content: <p>I'm a software engineer based in Troy, NY who has a strong passion for
+    all things tech.
 Over the last 7 years, I have had experience working on a large variety of projects of varying sizes including software applications, mobile apps, websites, and even some video games.
-I am always excited when presented with opportunities to add new technologies to my toolbelt and am never afraid of a challenge.

-    I currently work as a Developer at [Troy Web Consulting](https://troyweb.com "Troy Web Consulting").
+I am always excited when presented with opportunities to add new technologies to my toolbelt and am never afraid of a challenge.</p><p></p><p>I graduated from Rensselaer Polytechnic Institute with a bachelor's degree in Information Technology and Web Science with a concentration in Entrepreneurship.</p><p></p><p>I currently work as a Developer at <a href="https://troyweb.com" title="" editing="" creating="">Troy Web Consulting</a>.</p><p></p><p></p><p>If you are curious about my desk setup check out my <a href="/uses" title="" editing="" creating="">uses page</a>.</p>
   block_title: Hey, my name is Erik.
-- template: content-block
-  content: |2-

-    If you are curious about my desk setup check out [/uses](/uses).
-  block_title: ''
-- template: content-block
-  block_title: Education
-  content: I graduated from Rensselaer Polytechnic Institute with a bachelor's degree
-    in Information Technology and Web Science with a concentration in Entrepreneurship.
 - template: technology-block
   block_title: Technologies I Use
   categories: